HarryBains1987/harrybainsrepo/README.md

 Project title: Coding Challenge - Marvel API - v1

+To install project from github to local:
+	download zip file of repo
+	extract zip file to folder
+	open solution in visual studio

-Install from Manage Nuget Packages the following:
+Install from Manage Nuget Packages the following (if required):
 	Microsoft.NET.Test.Sdk (16.4.0)
 	Newtonsoft.Json (12.0.3)
 	NUnit (3.12.0)